 Sharing information with port customers, everyone who uses and enjoys the rivers and harbour, and our neighbours, is key to our journey.
-We want to hear your thoughts and ideas as we develop Twin Berth Stage 2 and other project proposals.

 We will be monitoring and reporting on a wider range of environmental factors, to ensure any effects are appropriately and responsibly managed.

 We constantly seek to reduce our environmental footprint in line with our commitments as a member of the Climate Leaders Coalition.
 For example, we’re hoping to reutilise 100% of the bark and debris generated by the log yard, and we’re looking to recycle all construction demolition materials by incorporating these into our project designs.

 The port’s ongoing initiatives include the Kopuawhakapata Stream regeneration with Ngati Oneone, the WaiRestoration programme with Enviroschools, and beach litter clean ups with Gisborne Girls’ High and Sustainable Coastlines.